Lewis Riggs

-Lewis Riggs (January 16, 1789 – November 6, 1870) was an American physician and politician who served one term as a U.S. Representative from New York from 1841 to 1843.
+Lewis Riggs (January 16, 1789 – November 6, 1870) was an American medical doctor and politician who served one term as a U.S. representative from New York from 1841 to 1843.

 Biography

 Born in Norfolk, Connecticut, Riggs attended the common schools and schools of Latin and Greek.

 He was apprenticed to the carpenter's trade.

 He studied medicine in the village of Torringford, Connecticut, and received his diploma in May 1812.

 He also attended medical lectures given by Benjamin Rush at the University of Pennsylvania, Philadelphia, Pennsylvania, in 1812.